koyotecoin/koyotecoin/doc/pskt.md

 - A **Finalizer** is run for each input to convert the partial signatures and possibly script information into a final `scriptSig` and/or `scriptWitness`.
-- An **Extractor** produces a valid Koyotecoin transaction (in network format) from a PSBT for which all inputs are finalized.
+- An **Extractor** produces a valid Koyotecoin transaction (in network format) from a PSKT for which all inputs are finalized.

-Generally, each of the above (excluding Creator and Extractor) will simply add more and more data to a particular PSBT, until all inputs are fully signed.
+Generally, each of the above (excluding Creator and Extractor) will simply add more and more data to a particular PSKT, until all inputs are fully signed.
-In a naive workflow, they all have to operate sequentially, passing the PSBT from one to the next, until the Extractor can convert it to a real transaction.
+In a naive workflow, they all have to operate sequentially, passing the PSKT from one to the next, until the Extractor can convert it to a real transaction.
-In order to permit parallel operation, **Combiners** can be employed which merge metadata from different PSBTs for the same unsigned transaction.
+In order to permit parallel operation, **Combiners** can be employed which merge metadata from different PSKTs for the same unsigned transaction.

 The names above in bold are the names of the roles defined in BIP174.
 They're useful in understanding the underlying steps, but in practice, software and hardware implementations will typically implement multiple roles simultaneously.

-## PSBT in Koyotecoin Core
+## PSKT in Koyotecoin Core

 ### RPCs

-- **`converttopsbt` (Creator)** is a utility RPC that converts an unsigned raw transaction to PSBT format.
+- **`converttopskt` (Creator)** is a utility RPC that converts an unsigned raw transaction to PSKT format.
 It ignores existing signatures.
-- **`createpsbt` (Creator)** is a utility RPC that takes a list of inputs and outputs and converts them to a PSBT with no additional information.
-It is equivalent to calling `createrawtransaction` followed by `converttopsbt`.
+- **`createpskt` (Creator)** is a utility RPC that takes a list of inputs and outputs and converts them to a PSKT with no additional information.
+It is equivalent to calling `createrawtransaction` followed by `converttopskt`.
-- **`walletcreatefundedpsbt` (Creator, Updater)** is a wallet RPC that creates a PSBT with the specified inputs and outputs, adds additional inputs and change to it to balance it out, and adds relevant metadata.
+- **`walletcreatefundedpskt` (Creator, Updater)** is a wallet RPC that creates a PSKT with the specified inputs and outputs, adds additional inputs and change to it to balance it out, and adds relevant metadata.
 In particular, for inputs that the wallet knows about (counting towards its normal or watch-only balance), UTXO information will be added.
 For outputs and inputs with UTXO information present, key and script information will be added which the wallet knows about.
-It is equivalent to running `createrawtransaction`, followed by `fundrawtransaction`, and `converttopsbt`.
+It is equivalent to running `createrawtransaction`, followed by `fundrawtransaction`, and `converttopskt`.
-- **`walletprocesspsbt` (Updater, Signer, Finalizer)** is a wallet RPC that takes as input a PSBT, adds UTXO, key, and script data to inputs and outputs that miss it, and optionally signs inputs.
+- **`walletprocesspskt` (Updater, Signer, Finalizer)** is a wallet RPC that takes as input a PSKT, adds UTXO, key, and script data to inputs and outputs that miss it, and optionally signs inputs.
 Where possible it also finalizes the partial signatures.
-- **`utxoupdatepsbt` (Updater)** is a node RPC that takes a PSBT and updates it to include information available from the UTXO set (works only for SegWit inputs).
+- **`utxoupdatepskt` (Updater)** is a node RPC that takes a PSKT and updates it to include information available from the UTXO set (works only for SegWit inputs).
-- **`finalizepsbt` (Finalizer, Extractor)** is a utility RPC that finalizes any partial signatures, and if all inputs are finalized, converts the result to a fully signed transaction which can be broadcast with `sendrawtransaction`.
+- **`finalizepskt` (Finalizer, Extractor)** is a utility RPC that finalizes any partial signatures, and if all inputs are finalized, converts the result to a fully signed transaction which can be broadcast with `sendrawtransaction`.
-- **`combinepsbt` (Combiner)** is a utility RPC that implements a Combiner.
-It can be used at any point in the workflow to merge information added to different versions of the same PSBT.
+- **`combinepskt` (Combiner)** is a utility RPC that implements a Combiner.
+It can be used at any point in the workflow to merge information added to different versions of the same PSKT.
 In particular it is useful to combine the output of multiple Updaters or Signers.
-- **`joinpsbts`** (Creator) is a utility RPC that joins multiple PSBTs together, concatenating the inputs and outputs.
+- **`joinpskts`** (Creator) is a utility RPC that joins multiple PSKTs together, concatenating the inputs and outputs.
 This can be used to construct CoinJoin transactions.
-- **`decodepsbt`** is a diagnostic utility RPC which will show all information in a PSBT in human-readable form, as well as compute its eventual fee if known.
+- **`decodepskt`** is a diagnostic utility RPC which will show all information in a PSKT in human-readable form, as well as compute its eventual fee if known.
-- **`analyzepsbt`** is a utility RPC that examines a PSBT and reports the current status of its inputs, the next step in the workflow if known, and if possible, computes the fee of the resulting transaction and estimates the final weight and feerate.
+- **`analyzepskt`** is a utility RPC that examines a PSKT and reports the current status of its inputs, the next step in the workflow if known, and if possible, computes the fee of the resulting transaction and estimates the final weight and feerate.